AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/17_ES2016_incudes-and-exponential-operator.md

 // 8
 ```

-Now with the new exponential operator we can do this:
+Now with the new exponential operator, we can do the following:

 ```javascript
 2**2;